PietroBrugnolo/FloodNet_Segmentation/README.md

+### FloodNet segmentation, semi-self supervised training, pretrain on LoveDA.
-### Remeber to set correct paths to folders in the two main!
+Remeber to set correct paths to folders in the two main!

 main_loveda.py is for pretrain on grouped LoveDA, main_pseudo_labels.py is for training on FloodNet

 DATA (LoveDA grouped and FloodNet) can be downloaded here: https://drive.google.com/drive/folders/1x9-NhDO5h_4ckUpCDwcRY_6F9tV98c-K?usp=drive_link